Moxie5/custom_php_framework/README.md

 # Custom PHP Framework

 ## The framework is not tested on production.
 If you use it on production you use it on your own risk.
-## The framework is created for education puroses
+## The framework was created for educational purposes
 ----
 ## Installation